percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ### Negotiating an EKT Cipher

-To indicate its support for EKT, a DTLS-SRTP client includes in its ClientHello an extension of type `supported_ekt_ciphers` listing the EKT ciphers the client supports.
+To indicate its support for EKT, a DTLS-SRTP client includes in its ClientHello an extension of type `supported_ekt_ciphers` listing the EKT ciphers the client supports in preference order, with the most preferred version first.
 If the server agrees to use EKT, then it includes a `supported_ekt_ciphers` extension in its ServerHello containing a cipher selected from among those advertised by the client.

 The `extension_data` field of this extension contains an "EKTCipher" value, encoded using the syntax defined in [@!RFC5246]: